aharvard/HOFVolunteers/readme.md

 |HOF Lockup Graphic|HOF_Volunteers__LogoTextWhite.svg|

 ## Other Updates
-Some updates can be made to existing items in salesforce.
+Some updates that must be made to existing items in salesforce.
 - Update Site Detail
     - Change Site Template to `HOF_PersonalSIteTemplate`
 - Change Volunteer `labelPersonalSiteTitle` label from "Volunteers Personal Site" to "Volunteer Oakland"